 The JPB continues to work with the FTA and the State Historic Preservation Office (SHPO) to extend the Programmatic Agreement (PA) that governs the PCEP's related activities.
-The SHPO provided comments on the draft PA and the document is being revised for resubmission to the FTA in early February 2023; the remaining process is expected to take approximately one month to complete.
+The SHPO provided comments on the draft PA and the document was revised and re-submitted to the FTA in February 2023.
+The FTA continues to work with the JPB to resolve the remaining comments.
 The JPB and its contractor continue to follow the requirements and processes contained in the original agreement.

 The JPB also continues to monitor the compliance of its construction contractors with the requirements of its FFGA and the supporting environmental documents.
 Annual surveys are being conducted as required.
 The PCEP reports that tree pruning and removal are approximately 75% complete.
+The number of replacement trees is higher than expected because of minor shifts in the location of the OCS.